libregis/GST101/docs/Lab6.md

 * Task 4 – Preparing a Map

-## 2. - Objective: Use Basic Spatial Analysis Techniques to Solve a Problem
+## 2. Use Basic Spatial Analysis Techniques to Solve a Problem

 Conducting effective spatial analysis in a GIS does not require the use of extremely complex algorithms and methods.
 By combining multiple simple spatial analysis operations, you can answer many questions and provide useful results.
 Determining the order in which these simple spatial analysis operations are executed, is often the hardest part of conducing spatial analysis.
 Additionally, data is rarely available in exactly the format and subset that you require.
 A large part of almost all GIS projects is simply obtaining and preparing data for use.